EvoEsports/EvoSC-sharp-documentation/docs/development/modules/action-pipelines/chat-router.md

 The pipeline context also allows modifying the message, so that we can create formatted chat messages, remove certain elements of the message and more.

-We will go over and example where we create a profanity filter, which replaces cursing words.
+To further explain the chat router, we will use an example where we create a profanity filter, which replaces cursing words in chat messages.

 ```csharp
 [Middleware(For = PipelineType.ChatRouter)]